Harisree Ashokan: Career

 Ashokan made his screen debut in the 1986 movie Pappan Priyappetta Pappan.
 He played several roles in the next few years.
 His role in Parvathy Parinayam gave his first breakthrough in Malayalam cinema.
 He acted in around ten movies in 1994 after acting in Parvathy Parinayam.
 In the movie Vrudhanmare Sookshikkuka in 1994, he played one of the lead roles alongside Dileep, with whom Ashokan eventually formed one of the most celebrated comedy pairs in Malayalam film industry throughout his career.

-In the 1998 movie Punjabi House, Ashokan played the character Ramanan, which is considered as one of the best comedy characters in Malayalam cinema.
-Many consider this as the best performance by Harishree Ashokan in his career and developed a cult following.
+In the 1998 movie Punjabi House, Ashokan played the character Ramanan.
+Many consider this as the best performance by Harishree Ashokan of his career.
 Dileep-Harishree Ashokan duo's another hit movie is Ee Parakkum Thalika, which was released in 2001; in this movie, he played the role of Sundaran.
 He played the character of Sugunan in the 2002 movie Meesha Madhavan, which became the highest grossing Malayalam movie of the year.
 Harishree Ashokan's most famous roles in his career came out in 2003.
 In the slapsick comedy C.I.D.
 Moosa, he played the role of Thorappan Kochunni, and in the movie Pulival Kalyanam, he played the role of Theeppori Kuttappan.
 He played the character Krishankutty in Thilakkam.
 His role as Ugran in the movie Chronic Bachelor was also appreciated by the audience.
 All these films were major blockbusters in 2003.
 In the 2005 Malayalam movie Boyy Friennd, Ashokan played the villain role for the first time in his career.

 Dileep and Harishree Ashokan are regarded as a popular comedy pair in Malayalam cinema of the 90s and early 2000s.
 The duo have acted together in plenty of movies.
 Vriddanmarund Sookshikkuga, Punjabi House, Ee Parakkum Thalika, Meesa Madhavan, C.I.D Moosa, Thilakkam, Runway, Kochi Rajavu, Pandippada, Crazy Gopalan, Chess, Kuberan, Kaaryastan are some among the major movies among them.

 Ashokan made his directional debut through the 2019 movie An International Local Story.

 Personal life

 He is married to Preetha.
-The couple have two children, Sreekutty and Malayalam film actor Arjun Ashokan.
+The couple has two children, Sreekutty and Malayalam film actor Arjun Ashokan.